When to Match: A Cost-Balancing Principle for Dynamic Markets: Numerical Study

 \subsubsection{Experimental Setup}

 The data set contains 17,645 customer orders and 3,411 driver arrivals across 839 customer locations.
-We focus on lunch peak periods with batches containing more than 20 orders, yielding 179 batches with an average of 86 orders per batch, where each batch is 15 minutes long.
-For each batch, we randomly sample order and driver arrival times within the batch window to simulate arrival variability, repeating this five times to obtain 895 batch samples.
-The data is split into 716 training batches and 179 test batches.
+We focus on lunch peak periods with batches containing at least 20 customer-order records, yielding 179 batches with an average of 86 records per batch, where each batch is 15 minutes long.
+For each batch, we randomly sample order and driver arrival times within the batch window to simulate arrival variability, rather than service-time uncertainty, repeating this five times to obtain 895 arrival-varying batch samples.
+We use an 80/20 calibration-evaluation split, with 716 batches used for parameter calibration and 179 held-out batches used for policy evaluation.
 Key parameters are set as follows: initial commitment time $T_0 = 35$ minutes, driver capacity $C = 30$ meal boxes, and decision granularity $\Delta t = 1$ minute.